ernvk23/dyslexic-toggle/README.md

 # DyslexiaAway

-A small browser extension that applies the **OpenDyslexic** font to webpages.
+A simple browser extension that applies the **OpenDyslexic** font to webpages.
 For some of us, that small change makes reading a lot easier. ✨
 ---

 ## Features